Justin Miller, DVM

 Client Care Specialist

 Brittany’s love for animals and horses started at a young age.
 Splitting her time between Charleston, SC and Boston, MA while growing up, she spent a large majority of her time riding horses and working at one of her first jobs; an exotic pet store.
 Brittany permanently moved to Charleston after graduating high school.
 While attending the Art Institute of Charleston she started working in the Carriage Industry in downtown Charleston.
 Brittany continued working as a Barn Manager and vocal advocate of the carriage industry for over 10 years.
 Brittany also spent several years working as a technician at Edisto Equine Clinic under the late, Dr. John Malark and Dr. Sally Banner-Brown where she honed her skills in assisting in equine emergency.

 Brittany joined the Charleston Equine Clinic team in July, 2020.
-She spends her time playing her three dogs, Darcy, Boone and Isla, going on adventures with her husband, Sam and, caring for her retired carriage horse, Franklin (a resident at Charleston Equine Clinic).
+She spends her time playing with her three dogs, Darcy, Boone and Isla, going on adventures with her husband, Sam and, caring for her horse, Leo.
 She is excited to help the Equestrians of the Charleston horse community and is committed to providing excellent care and service.